tori-koontz/senderopacifico/index.md

 ## The Sendero Pácifico trail project

-Please see the "ReadMe" document on this github page for more information and background on this project.
+Please see the [ReadMe](README.md) document for more information and background on this project.

 You can view my final map [here](senderopacifico.html)